nawkboy/nawkboy.github.io/reference_by_chapter/SprintAlignmentWall.md

 ### Useful Construction Materials

+Although these tools would likely be easy to find in an office from the 1940s, they are extremely uncommon to find laying around today.

 #### Vinyl Chart Tape

 Vinyl chart tape is remarkably difficult to find in your average brick and mortar office supply store.
 You will sometimes find the paper masking tape style, which is a very poor choice for use on a dry-erase board.
 It is also relatively expensive unless you buy it online in bulk.